Challenge Grant FAQs

 What types of gifts to our organization count toward meeting our Circle of Service Foundation challenge grant?

-Who is a new donor?
+Who is a new private donor?

 Who is a current donor?